 Currently CCTV cameras are located in publicly accessible space and teaching areas on all campuses.
-In addition, six laboratories and a server room in the School of Engineering and Computing on the Paisley campus have CCTV equipment.
+In addition, five laboratories and a server room in the School of Computing, Engineering and Physical Science on the Paisley campus have CCTV equipment.
 There is no CCTV equipment in any private rooms or staff rooms except in the staff area of the Student Hub on Paisley campus.

 The images from the CCTV system are monitored in control rooms at each campus.
-The campuses at Paisley and Ayr are staffed by University Security and Facility Management Operatives (FMOs).
-Hamilton employs an independent security contractor.
-At night and during weekends suitably qualified contractors, holding a Security Industry Authority (SIA) licence, replace University Security staff at Paisley Storie Street Residence and Ayr campus.
+The campuses at Paisley and Ayr are staffed by University Security staff.
+At night and during weekends suitably qualified suppliers, holding a Security Industry Authority (SIA) licence, replace University Security staff at Paisley Storie Street Residence and Ayr campus.